nils-hamel/turing-project/src/turing-auto/auto-inv-c5rv-mp-up-d5si-l2/README.md

 As the convolution depth can be modulated in size, using the script parameters, it has to be identical from a call to another on a specific data-set and trained network.
-Loading a network that has been trained with a different hidden size will raise an error.
+Loading a network that has been trained with a different size will raise an error.

 The input layer is fed using the raster image from the specified data-set.
 The image are initially converted into greyscale image before to be normalised on the